dataluscorp/browser/remote/marionette/doc/Building.md

 	mk_add_options AUTOCLOBBER=1

-If you compile Firefox frequently you will also want to enable [ccache] and [sccache] if you develop on a macOS or Linux system:
+If you compile Datalus frequently you will also want to enable [ccache] and [sccache] if you develop on a macOS or Linux system:

 	mk_add_options 'export RUSTC_WRAPPER=sccache'